Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We have identified two forms of QMBS arising from two distinct mechanisms in the presence of density-difference-dependent hopping.
-First, we explored how destructive interference between the bare hopping and correlated hopping stabilizes a CDW scar by imposing an emergent kinetic constraint, which is absent for simple product states, but can appear for certain entangled states.
+First, we explored how destructive interference between the bare hopping and correlated hopping stabilizes a weak CDW scar by imposing an emergent kinetic constraint, which is absent for simple product states, but can appear for certain entangled states.
 This demonstrates a simple case where interference of quantum mechanical processes stabilizes otherwise unstable configurations.
-The mechanism we proposed also suggests the presence of QMBS in the presence of more general correlated hoppings.
+The mechanism we proposed also suggests the presence of weak QMBS in the presence of more general correlated hoppings.
 A similar CDW scar has been predicted in the context of dipolar Bose-Hubbard models~\cite{Oh24}.

-Then, we explored the interplay between the generic phenomenon of stable many-body edge states in interacting bosonic models and the chiral symmetry of this model.
+Then, we explored the interplay between the formation of many-body edge states as truncation-induced edge states in an effective Fock-space lattice model and the chiral symmetry of the overall model.
 We found that edge-mode scars result from approximate tensor products of the edge states present for $N/2$ as evidenced by their nearly zero entanglement entropy and the frequency of oscillation.
-To our knowledge, these are the first example of such edge-mode QMBS and remarkably appear to survive at infinite temperature in the thermodynamic limit.
+To our knowledge, these are the first example of such edge-mode QMBS.
 We also find that the edge-mode dynamics are remarkably sensitive to the presence of additional particles in the bulk.
 This QMBS demonstrates the potential role of chiral symmetry in stabilizing QMBS due to its tendency to pin states to zero energy.